Buying a new car

 Before you buy an electric vehicle, use the SEAI’s cost comparison calculator to compare electric cars to petrol and diesel models.

 Read more about electric vehicles and grants for electric vehicles on the SEAI website.
-You can also read about other financial supports for owners of electric vehicles, such as toll reductions and VRT relief.
+You can also read about other financial supports for owners of electric vehicles, such as toll reductions and Vehicle Registration Tax (VRT) relief.

 Changes from 1 January 2022